My Summer Learning Tips - That Won't Spoil Your Kids' Summer

-And if you haven’t already done so, we’d love to have you give Komodo a go - you can try it out free for two weeks, including a personalized learning plan for your child from one of our qualified maths teachers.
+And if you haven’t already, we’d love to have you give Komodo a go - you can try it out free for two weeks, including a personalized learning plan for your child from one of our qualified math teachers.

 I'm Jane, co-founder of Komodo, mom to Kate and James.
 If you have any questions, please get in touch.

 About Komodo - Komodo is a fun and effective way to boost K-5 math skills.
 Designed for 5 to 11-year-olds to use in the home, Komodo uses a little and often approach to learning math (15 minutes, three to five times per week) that fits into busy family routines.
 Komodo helps users develop fluency and confidence in math - without keeping them at the screen for long.